Universal K-matrices for quantum Kac-Moody algebras: Classical and quantum pseudo-fixed-point subalgebras

-In this section we define the notions of (classical and quantum) \emph{pseudo}--fixed-point subalgebras of Kac--Moody type.
+In this section we define the notions of (classical and quantum) \emph{pseudo}-fixed-point subalgebras of Kac-Moody type, following \cite[Sections 2 and 3]{RV21}.
 Their combinatorial datum is given in terms of a \emph{generalized} Satake diagram, whose definition is a generalization of the finite type theory from \cite{RV20}.
-As a special case, one recover the {\em standard} (quantum) fixed--point subalgebras of involutions, or simply (quantum) symmetric pairs, whose theory for Kac--Moody type is developed in \cite{KW92, BBBR95} and \cite{Ko14}, for the classical and quantum case, respectively.\\
+As a special case, one recovers the fixed-point subalgebras of involutions and their quantizations, whose theory for Kac-Moody type is developed in \cite{KW92, BBBR95} and \cite{Ko14}, for the classical and quantum case, respectively.\\

-Along the way, we introduce a modification, depending upon a generalized Satake diagram, of the diagrammatic R--matrix and longest quantum Weyl group operator.
-Interestingly, these can be interpreted as \emph{modified diagrammatic half--balances}.
+Along the way, we introduce a modification, depending upon a generalized Satake diagram, of the diagrammatic R-matrix and longest quantum Weyl group operator.
+These can be interpreted as \emph{modified diagrammatic half-balances}.